Ivan Nechuy-Levytsky

-Ivan Semenovych Nechuy-Levytsky (born Levytsky; – 2 April 1918) was a well-known Ukrainian author, playwright, translator, teacher, and master of theology.
+Ivan Nechuy-Levytsky (Іван Нечуй-Левицький, /uk/, born Ivan Semenovych Levytsky, Іван Семенович Левицький; – 2 April 1918) was a well-known Ukrainian author, playwright, translator, teacher, and master of theology.

 Biography

 Ivan Nechuy-Levytsky was born on to the family of a peasant priest in Stebliv (Cherkasy Oblast in central Ukraine).
 His father, Semen Stepanovych, was an educated man with progressive views, who, contrary to the instructions of the Holy Synod, preached sermons in Church in Ukrainian.
 Semen Stepanovych independently funded the Stebliv lyceum, in which his son, Ivan, learned to read and write.
 From a young age, Ivan Levytsky was familiarised with Ukrainian history and literature from the books in his father's home library, where he read the works of Taras Shevchenko, Yevhen Hrebinka, Mykola Markevych, and several others.
 At the age of seven, his father took him to the neighbouring town of Bohuslav, where his uncle, Evtrop Lukyanovich, a teacher at the Bohuslav Religious Seminary, was tutoring the boy for entery to the school.

 In 1847 he entered the Bohuslav religious school, where, among other subjects, he studied Russian, Latin, and Greek.
 Upon completing his education at the Bohuslav religious school, at the age of fourteen, he was transferred into the Kiev Theological Seminary, where he studied from 1853 to 1859.
 There, he studied German, taught himself French, and was introduced to the literature of Alexander Pushkin, Nikolai Gogol, and Dante Alighieri.
 Ivan graduated from the seminary ill and exhausted, and could not continue his studies.
 He lived with his father in Stebliv for a year (1859–1860), after which he began working as a teacher at the Bohuslav Religious Seminary, where he taught grammar, geography, and arithmetic.
 Ivan worked at the school from 22 April 1860 - 20 September 1861.